The Perfect Everest Base Camp Packing List [2022]

 Not only does it protect you from the sun and keep your neck warm, but it also acts as a mask, preventing fine dust and other particles from entering your mouth and nose.

-And you need this mask effect!
-The route from day 1 to 4 takes you through forests and shrubby areas where there is a lot of dust and the yaks and horses kick up sand that you’ll breathe in (but you shouldn’t).
+The route from day 1 to 4 takes you through forests and shrubby areas where there is a lot of dust, and the yaks and horses kick up sand that you’ll breathe in (but you shouldn’t).

-I suffered from a bad case of the Khumbu cough which I attribute to the dust on the first few days because I didn’t have a light buff or mask to wear.
+I suffered from a bad case of the Khumbu cough, which I attribute to the dust on the first few days because I didn’t have a light buff or mask to wear.

 So, even though it will be hot at these lower altitudes, the thinner, breathable fabric of the light buffs means you can wear them every day, even in the heat.